You’ve got questions? We’ve got answers!

 Life happens and we completely understand that.
 If you need to take a medical leave of absence or if you’re active military and have been deployed, you can request to hold your scholarship by filling out this form.

-Do you have any tips for applying for scholarships?
+Do you have any tips about scholarships?

 Apply, apply, apply!
 If you don’t apply, you’ll never know!